Neurorehabilitation and Functional Electrical Stimulation

 FES can either work indirectly, with electrodes placed on the surface your skin, or directly on your nerves using implanted electrodes.
 If you would like to know more about FES treatment for stroke or MS related drop foot and walking problems, please refer to the FES leaflets by the Different Strokes and MS Trust.

-With the MyGait system, when you lift your foot, a switch under your heel transmits a wireless signal to a stimulator, which in turn activates nerve pathways controlling the muscles of the lower leg.
+With an FES system, when you lift your foot, a switch under your heel transmits a wireless signal to a stimulator, which in turn activates nerve pathways controlling the muscles of the lower leg.
 This provides a controlled lifting of your foot and toes at the right moment as you’re walking.
 The result is a smoother, safer and faster gait, and a reduced risk of falling – so you can step out with confidence.